IvanTerrile/ResearchTrack1/SecondAssignment/README.md

     roslaunch assignment_2_2022 assignment1.launch

-## Possible improvements
+### Possible improvements

-- It's not clear where the desired position is.
-It could be useful adding a graphical marker which highlights the right point.
+Here are some possible improvements that could be made to the program:

-- Adding a limitation to the coordinates's values.Infact when the user inserts some value out of space of the simulation,the robot doesn't respect the code instructions,so the program doesn't work properly.
+- increase the speed of movement and rotation of the robot;

-- Improve the performance of the bug0 algorithm:give the robot the possibility of turning right when the end of the obstacle is nearer in the right direction.
+- give limitations to the coordinates entered by the user (define the limits of the map) and then carry out the necessary checks on the user's input;

-- Improve the robot's performance:increase the robot linear velocity and robot angular velocity.
+- prohibit some coordinates (those where there are obstacles, for example walls)